aquaman48/iOS-Development/Objective-C/OBJ_C.md

 ## Hello

-These files are basic console programs that use various concepts that I have learned.
+These files are basic console programs that use various concepts that I have learned that range from simple string/data manipulation up to working with classes and such.
+A lot of good fundamental practice to help solidify the basics.

 ### Gender Reveal